-Judge weight and time worn to minimize backpack painAugust 31st, 2012 in Health /
+Judge weight and time worn to minimize backpack painAugust 31, 2012 in Medicine & Health / Health

 (Medical Xpress)—As students of all ages load up their backpacks for the school year, they may be on their way to creating bad posture habits and increasing their risk for pain.

 UC's Nancy Talbott, PhD, an associate professor of rehabilitation sciences in the College of Allied Health Sciences, says there's a key point at which backpacks tip from appropriate to overweight—and that could lead to pain or injury for the wearer.

 Talbott has studied backpack use in students from fourth through 12th grades.
 In a study of junior high aged students, she said the key figure for backpack weight was found to be 10 percent of the student's body weight.
 That's typically the heaviest a backpack can weigh for students to carry it without changing their posture.

 "The most frequently documented changes in posture tend to occur above 10 percent of a wearer's body weight," says Talbott.
 "Above that, students start to slouch their trunk forward and bend their neck up—that changes all of the postural muscles in the neck and scapular area."